rizo/onix/README.md

   };

   # Generate an .env file with the $PATH variable when the shell is invoked.
 Disabled by default.
-  # Note that this files should be added to .gitignore as it's system-specific.
+  # Note that this file should be added to .gitignore as it's system-specific.
   # Example: `env-file = ./.onix.env;`
   env-file = null;